dontriskit/gemini-hackathon/Hackathon-DESCRIPTION.md

-This app is meant to help humans establish new relationships.

 we are currently working on our projects for https://cerebralvalley.ai/e/2025-ted-ai-hackathon hackathon.

 Hackathon theme = "Agentic Multimodal Applications, with problem statements across camera integration, whiteboard problem solving, and live slide analysis."